strptrk/waybar-nordvpn/README.md

 In case the script is called with `toggle_killswitch` as an argument, the kill-switch functionality of nordvpn will be toggled.

+In case the script is called with `reconnect` as an argument, the connection will be reset, using the same country as the endpoint.

 In case the script is called _with_ arguments (except `toggle_killswitch`), all of those will be passed through to `nordvpn`, also triggering the update in the system bar module.